 Timely and accurate diagnosis of diabetes is crucial to appropriate and timely treatment.
 Diabetes is most commonly diagnosed by measuring the fasting blood glucose level.
 Patients should have had no caloric intake for at least 8 hours before the measurement.
 Diabetes is defined as a plasma glucose level ≥ 126 mg/dl after such fasting.
 Diabetes may also be diagnosed by a random glucose measurement ≥ 200 mg/dl at any time of the day if symptoms of diabetes such as polyuria, polydipsia, or weight loss are present.
 Recently, the American Diabetes Association recommended that A1C values ≥ 6.5% may be used as a diagnostic criterion for diabetes.1

 Prevention of Type 2 Diabetes

-Patients with elevated blood glucose that is not sufficiently high to be diagnosed with diabetes are considered to have “pre-diabetes,” which includes impaired fasting glucose or impaired glucose tolerance.
-Such patients should be counseled to strive for weight loss of 5-10% of body weight and 150 minutes per week of moderate activity such as walking.
+Patients with elevated blood glucose that is not sufficiently high to be diagnosed as having diabetes are considered to have “prediabetes,” which includes impaired fasting glucose or impaired glucose tolerance.
+Such patients should be counseled to strive for weight loss of 5–10% of body weight and 150 minutes per week of moderate activity such as walking.
 Metformin therapy may be considered for patients who are considered to be at very high risk to develop diabetes if no contraindications to therapy exist.
 Such patients should be screened on a yearly basis for the development of diabetes.1

 A1C should be monitored at least twice yearly in diabetic patients who have stable diabetes control and who are meeting treatment goals.
 In patients who are not meeting treatment goals or whose therapy is changing, quarterly monitoring should be considered.
 It is important to keep in mind that A1C measurement is less accurate in patients with impaired renal function, hemoglobinopathy, and other conditions.1